PluralKit/PluralKit/README.md

 PluralKit has a Discord server for support, feedback, and discussion: https://discord.gg/PczBt78

 # Running
-In production, we run PluralKit using Kubernetes (soon).
+In production, we run PluralKit using Kubernetes.
 The configuration can be found in the infra repo.

 For self-hosting, it's simpler to use Docker, with the provided [docker-compose](./docker-compose.yml) file.